srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Go supports errors as return values .
 A language like c++ have try catch block Go has three constructs for dealing with exceptions, they are panic defer and recover.A Panic is similar to an exception which can occur an runtime exception.
-        C++ exceptions can be handled in go from swig wrappers as follows(https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/example.i#L16)
+        C++ exceptions can be handled in go from swig wrappers as follows(https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/example.i#L16).
+        Which ever class function throws an exception in c++ , the wrapped function in Go returns the error value.

       * Go has its own documentation tool for generating documentation for the go code .
 Providing documentation for the classes each week that I work on particular week.
-        Most of the classes Require rewrapping to provide a simple interface as SWIG generated interfaces for most of the classes is not that simple to use.
+        Most of the classes require rewrapping to provide a simple interface as SWIG generated interfaces is not that simple to use.

       * Go has its own test package for testing the packages which would be put in Makefile.
         (https://golang.org/pkg/testing/)

-      * In month April First Two weeks - Understand go build system deeper and work on it if it can be integrated with libtool or possibly prepare a plan to create a new separate build system with only auto tools.
+      * In month April, First Two weeks - Understand go build system deeper and work on it if it can be integrated with libtool or possibly prepare a plan to create a new separate build system with only auto tools.
       * Next Two weeks - Understand Xapian implementation of existing bindings and Xapian classes deeper (Im not quite familiar with classes related to latlong, MatchSpy, KeyMaker).